 It is easy to see that $A$ is continuous and, moreover, it is monotone and coercive in $L^p(\Omega, \nu)$.
-Indeed, the monotonicity follows by the integration by parts formula (Remark~\ref{remmon}) and the coercivity follows by the following computation (where the term involving $\a_p$ has been removed because it is nonnegative, as shown in Remark \ref{remmon}):
+Indeed, the monotonicity results from the integration by parts formula (Remark~\ref{remmon}) and the coercivity results from the following computation (where the term involving $\a_p$ has been neglected because it is nonnegative, as shown in Remark \ref{remmon}):

 Therefore, since $\varphi \in L^{\infty}(\Omega,\nu)\subset L^{p'}(\Omega,\nu)$, by \cite[Corollary 30]{brezisgrenoble}, there exist $u_{n,k}\in L^{p}(\Omega, \nu)$, $n$, $k\in\N$, such that

 That is,

 and